 - Enrich and refine skills in developing curriculum and leading training for others

 - Build a collaborative network of educators within and across districts in the region

 - Become a leader in your school and district for implementing research-based practices for student learning

 All professional development sessions are five hours in length, and attendance is mandatory.
 Dates are subject to change based on availability

 July 30, 2019 Session 1: The Science of Learning October 24, 2019 Session 2: Mindset and Motivation January 23, 2020 Session 3: Be an Innovator March 12, 2020 Session 4: Memorable Learning February-May, 2020 Student Field Trips and Project Implementation May 13, 2020 Graduation and Project Showcase

 Includes: PD sessions, food, parking, membership, and student field trip (if applicable).
 Transportation and food for the field trip are NOT included.

 Administrators are invited to submit one application on behalf of teams of 2-6 teachers and administrators from a school, district, or other educational institution.
 Competitive applications will include at least one teacher and one administrator, and explain a strong rationale for why this team will implement innovative practices together in this program.
-Applications are currently being accepted for the 2019/2020 cohort, and must be submitted to firstname.lastname@example.org by June 15, 2019.
-Please contact Emily Early at email@example.com for more information.
+Applications are now closed for our 2019/2020 cohort.
+Please check back in Spring 2020 for applications for our 2020/2021 cohort!
+Please contact Emily Early at firstname.lastname@example.org for more information.